This post is also available in: 简体中文 (Chinese (Simplified))

 - Skipping the country for at least three months

-These employees must get tax clearance, which proves that they have coughed up all the taxes they owe.
-Employers must notify the IRAS tax authority and immediately withhold all further payments to any employee who fits the descriptions listed above.
-IRAS will scour the records and assess the proper amount of tax.
-Thereafter, IRAS will issue a Tax Clearance Certificate that confirms payment of taxes due.
-Don’t release the remaining money to your employee until you receive a copy of the Certificate.
+These employees must get tax clearance to prove that they have settled payable taxes to the Inland Revenue Authority of Singapore (IRAS) Employers must notify the IRAS tax authority and immediately withhold all further payments to employee who fits the descriptions listed above.
+IRAS will issue a Tax Clearance Certificate that confirms payment of taxes due.
+Employers should refrain from releasing the remaining monies to your employee until after you receive a copy of the Certificate.

 Making Central Provident Fund (CPF) Contributions

-- For any local employees (citizens and PRs) that you pay more than S$50 per month, you must fork over contributions to the CPF.
-You must shell out 17 percent and the employee must pay 20 percent.
+For any local employees (citizens and PRs) that you pay more than S$50 per month, you must contribute to the CPF – 17 percent employee contribution and 20 percent employer contribution for employees of 55 years of age and below.
 However, you might be able to save some money depending on various factors, including the age of the employee and residential status.
 Be sure to activate your CPF account right away so that you don’t miss any payments.
 For more information, please see the Payroll Services section.

 Paying the Foreign Worker Levy

 You can hire foreign workers with little or no skills, but the Government will then collect a Foreign Worker Levy (FWL).
 If you surmise that the Government is discouraging you from bringing low-skilled foreign workers to Singapore, you are correct.
 If you’d like more information on how much the Government will siphon off through the levy, refer to the MOM web site.

 - Here’s another levy.
 It’s called the Skills Development Levy and it’s equal to 0.25 percent of the first $4,500 of monthly gross remuneration, but at least $2, for all employees, including:

 - foreign workers rendering services wholly or partly in Singapore